reposense/RepoSense/docs/DeveloperGuide.md

 # RepoSense - Developer Guide
-Thank you for contributing to RepoSense!
+Thank you for your interest in contributing to RepoSense!
 - [Setting up](#setting-up)
 - [Architecture](#architecture)
   - [Parser](#parser)